bgordley/channel-engagement-dashboard/README.md

  - Pipenv

 ### Before you start
 Take a look at "example_config.json".
-You will need to create your own "config.json" file in the root directory.
-You will need to provide your own Twitch developer client id.
+You will need to create your own "config.json" file in the root directory and will need to provide your own Twitch developer client id.

 ### Executing the service
 Execute the included run script from the root directory.